 But it takes a while for the movie to get to that.
 First we must endure a long stretch where they posture for ages without doing anything, trying to bring some Tarantino cool to the movie by way of tired old anime tropes.
 Holy shit is it painful to watch.

-Then there's another bunch of characters that are introduced out of the blue.
+Then there's another bunch of characters that appear out of the blue.
 Literally, I have no idea what they're doing in this movie, and they barely interact with the... let's call it story.
 I'd complain, but they're way more fun and interesting than any of the main characters, with the highlight being a psycho pixie (Hoshimi Asai) who turns up and starts punching people.
 No posturing, no bullshit, only punching.
-And she gets a really funny death, too.
+She gets a really funny death, too.

 I like the movie's energy, at least when it gets going, and I like some of its goofy humour.
 I wanted to like its "let's go to the woods and film some cool shit" ethos.
-Hell, I'd even agree that some of it is cool, when it's not trying too hard.
-Shave off an hour, preferably all the scenes with dialog, and it'd be watchable.
+Hell, I'd even agree that some of it does manage to be cool, when it's not trying too hard.
+Shave off an hour, preferably all the early scenes with the Yakuza, and it'd be watchable.

 No comments: